+Figure 2.16: View Own Data Sequence Diagram

 Database Schema

 Figure 2.16 below shows the SQL database schema that will be implemented with this system.
 The database that will be used is SQL Server 2014.
 The database will be developed using the Entity Framework 6.0 package through Visual Studio 2015.
 The diagram shows all the tables and columns in each table.
 Primary keys for each table are denoted with (PK), and foreign keys are denoted with (FK).
 The links show not only the association information but also point to the columns in each table the foreign key refers to.
 Each class is further described in the detailed design section 3.2.1.